brandur/sorg/content/drafts/postgres-atomicity.md

 }
 ```

-Even a simple `SELECT 1` will trigger a new snapshot.

-Creating the new snapshot is where the real transaction
+Creating the new snapshot is where the transaction
 machinery starts to come into effect.
 Here's
 `GetSnapshotData` ([in `procarray.c`][getsnapshotdata]):